 where $\beta_0(t)$ is a time-varying intercept term, $\{\beta_k(t)\}$ are time-varying effects related to location-based drivers of movement, and $\{\beta_l(t)\}$ are time-varying effects related to directional drivers of movement.
 We consider both location-based and directional drivers in what follows.

-\subsection{Location-Based Drivers of Movement}
+\subsection{Location-based drivers of movement}

-\cite{Hooten2010b} denote static, non-directional drivers of movement as location-based drivers of movement.
-Location-Based drivers of movement can be used to examine differences in animal movement rates that can be explained by the environment an animal resides in.
+Location-based drivers of movement can be used to examine differences in animal movement rates that can be explained by the environment an animal resides in.
+For example, if the animal is in a patch of highly desirable terrain, surrounded by less-desirable terrain, a location-based driver of movement could be used to model the animal's propensity to stay in the desirable patch and move quickly through undesirable terrain.
 In the CTDS context, location-based drivers would be covariates dependent only on the characteristics of the cell where the animal is currently located.
 Large positive (negative) values of the corresponding $\beta_k(t)$ would indicate that the animal tends to transition quickly (slowly) from a cell containing the cover type in question.